Tips & Tricks

 For Babies and Small Children

 There are many children who dislike any form of contact with their head or hair.
-In turn, this may create a reluctance to wearing audio processors.
-The first step towards de-sensitisation is that the audio processor becomes just as normal as wearing a pair of shoes.
+This may cause a reluctance to wear audio processors.
+The first step towards desensitization is making wearing the audio processor just as normal as wearing a pair of shoes.
 Here is what you can do:

-- Keep the audio processor nearby during the day so it becomes part of the child’s everyday world to prevent children from becoming anxious about it.
+• Keep the audio processor nearby during the day so it becomes part of the child’s everyday world, thereby reducing their anxiety about it.

-- If your child feels safe, let them play with the processor.
-You can also ‘take it for a ride’ on a toy car or train.
+• If your child feels safe, let them play with the processor.
+You can also carefully “take it for a ride” on a toy car or train.

-- Try to put the audio processor on your child while it’s switched off.
-In case your child uses a soft band to keep the device in place, try using the band without the device.
-You can start to introduce the device once your child accepts the headband.
+• Try to put the audio processor on your child while it’s switched off.
+If your child uses a soft band to keep the device in place, try using the band without the device.
+You can start introducing the device once your child accepts the headband.

 2. Ensure That the Audio Processor Is Comfortable and Secure

-- Custom caps with knit and athletic mesh are also an option that help babies to keep their hands away from hearing devices.
+• Custom caps with knit and athletic mesh are also options that help babies keep their hands away from hearing devices.

 3. Increase Your Child’s Wear Time Gradually

-- When your child pulls the processor off repeatedly, take a break and try again later when you both feel more relaxed.
+• If your child pulls their processor off repeatedly, take a break and try again later when you both feel more relaxed.

 4. Make It Part of Their Daily Routine

 Integrate the audio processor into your child’s daily dressing and undressing routine.
-Continue to encourage your child to wear the audio processor as soon as they wake up and remove them just before they go to bed.
-There is so much rich language and communication in the bedtime routine we don’t want them to miss!
+Continue to encourage your child to wear the audio processor as soon as they wake up, and remove it just before they go to bed.
+There is so much rich language and communication during bedtime routines that would be a shame for them to miss!

 5. Use Distraction Techniques

-Try to make a hearing implant toy box.
+Make a hearing implant toy box.
 Only give it to your child while putting their audio processor on.
-Using this distraction technique keeps children busy.
+Using this distraction technique will keep your child busy.
 The toys should be exciting and motivating.
-Try to limit the exposure to these toys throughout the day.
+Try to limit the exposure to these toys throughout the rest of the day.
 You can try to rotate the toys inside the box to keep the excitement going.

 6. Get Your Child Excited About Their Hearing Implant

-Decorating the audio processor can be exciting for younger kids.
+Decorating their audio processor can be exciting for younger kids.
 If your child wants their processor to be colorful, contact your audiologist to find out about covers and accessories.

 Learn more about how to customize your child’s audio processor here.
-There are stickers, charms, decorative clips which are available on the market to decorate hearing devices.
+There are stickers, charms, and decorative clips available on the market to decorate hearing devices.
 When decorating, don’t cover anything that needs to stay uncovered, such as the microphones.
 Check with your audiologist if you’re unsure.

 7. Attend Regular Audiology Appointments

-It could be that your child is struggling to wear their processor because of the way it has been programmed.
+Your child may be struggling to wear their processor because of the way it has been programmed.
 Attend all audiological appointments to ensure your child’s implant is programmed correctly.

 8. Never Give Up

 Even though it may seem like things will never get easier, they will!
-As a parent, just aim to keep those audio processors on little bit longer than the day before.
-Before you know it, your child will soon be asking you to put them on.
+As a parent, just aim to have your child keep their audio processor on a little bit longer than the day before.
+Before you know it, your child will soon be asking you to put it on for them.

 9. Reach Out to Other Parents

 Other parents have faced similar challenges.
-They might have some other tips and tricks that worked for them that might help you as well.
+They might have some other tips and tricks that worked for them and might help you as well.
 Talk to our Hearpeers mentors for help and advice.

 Older Children and Teenagers